 Consider displaying treasured items, pieces from your travels or other decor that shows off a bit of YOU.

-Did you pick up some ideas on how you can refresh your workspace or do you have other suggestions to add?
+Did you pick up any easy ideas to create a styling home office?
+Or perhaps you have other suggestions to add?
 Tell us in the comments below!

 Photography by Thorson Photography